 In April 2010, we entered into a collaboration agreement with Celgene Corporation.
 In October 2011, we amended this collaboration agreement.
-See "Business -Collaboration with Celgene."
+See "Business-Collaboration with Celgene."
 Pursuant to the collaboration, we received an upfront payment of \$121.2 million in April 2010 and a payment of \$20.0 million in October 2011 in consideration of entering into an amendment to extend the discovery phase of the agreement.

 Simultaneously with entering into the collaboration agreement, in April 2010, we issued and sold 5,190,551 shares of our series B convertible preferred stock to Celgene at a purchase price per share of \$1.70 for an aggregate purchase price of \$8.8 million.
 In connection with such sale of shares of our series B preferred stock to Celgene, we were granted the right to require Celgene to purchase, either in our initial public offering or, at our determination, in a concurrent private placement, at a per share purchase price equal to the public offering price, a number of shares of our common stock having an aggregate purchase price equal to the lesser of 10% of the total gross proceeds for the shares sold in the public offering or \$10 million.
-If we do not exercise this option to issue and sell the shares to Celgene, then Celgene has the right to elect to purchase, at a per share purchase price equal to the public offering price, a number of shares of our common stock having an aggregate purchase of our common stock having an aggregate purchase price equal to 10% of the total gross proceeds for the shares price equal to the public offering price, a number of shares of our common stock having an aggregate purchase price equal to 10% of the total gross proceeds for the shares sold in the public offering.
+If we do not exercise this option to issue and sell the shares to Celgene, then Celgene has the right to elect to purchase, at a per share purchase price equal to the public offering price, a number of shares of our common stock having an aggregate purchase price equal to 10% of the total gross proceeds for the shares sold in the public offering.